raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

   here::function_name
 ```

-We do so because there is conflicts in functions that are called `here` in the `lubridate` and `here` packages.
-I also created a script called `helper_functions` which has 2 helper functions which create meta data relating to the day of the week and month (called `extract_date_data`), along with data type conversions relating to date columns (called `convert_date`).
+This is due to conflicts in functions that are called `here` in the `lubridate` and `here` packages.
+I also created a script called `helper_functions` which has 2 functions that create meta data relating to the day of the week and month (called `extract_date_data`), along with data type conversions relating to date columns (called `convert_date`).

 ## Load Data

 We will be loading the data with `tidyr`'s csv file reader, which will load the data into a `tibble`.

-There were a few other columns relating to the meta-data of the apple watch, but they were removed for this analysis
+There were a few other columns relating to the meta-data of the apple watch, but they were removed for this analysis.

 ```{r}
 # Load Data